The Ultimate Guide to the Best Eye Makeup

 There’s nothing more frustrating than perfectly applying your eye makeup only to have it fade or smudge by midday.
 To ensure your look lasts, always start with a primer or even a small amount of concealer on your eyelids.
 This base gives the eyeshadow something to grip onto.
 For an extra bit of staying power, try this pro trick: lightly dampen your eyeshadow brush with a makeup setting spray before dipping it into your shadow.
 This technique not only intensifies the pigment but also helps lock the color in place, preventing it from creasing or disappearing throughout the day.
 It’s a simple step that makes a huge impact on the longevity of your eye makeup.

-Avoid These Common Application Mistakes
+Are You Making These Common Application Mistakes?

 Sometimes, what you don't do is just as important as what you do.
 A frequent mistake is applying a dark, heavy liner to the lower waterline, which can make eyes appear smaller and harsher.
 Instead, if you want to define your lower lashes, gently apply a soft kohl eyeliner right at the roots of your lashes and smudge it slightly for a softer effect.
 Another key is to always, always blend.
 Harsh lines, especially from darker eyeshadow shades, can look dated and severe.
 Use a fluffy blending brush to soften the edges where colors meet, creating a smooth, beautiful gradient from one shade to the next.
 This simple act of blending is what creates a professional, polished look.